pmyteh/RISJbot/README.md

 The source of URLs to crawl is generally either a public RSS feed of new articles, or the sitemaps published to alert Google News of the articles available.

+A spider class is also available for doing a link-following crawl via Splash (a headless browser which allows JavaScript-heavy pages to be properly handled).

 ## Middlewares and extensions
 In addition to the spiders, there are a number of interesting new pieces of middleware and extensions which expand crawling possibilities for this and other projects: